VIJAYADASS/Coursera/README.md

 # Managing state within a component
 This code lab's app shows a Gift Card page of the Little Lemon Restaurant web app, where a visitor initially has a Gift Card that they can use to have a dinner for four.
 # Can you fetch data
-you'll practice fetching some data from the random user.mewebsite's API
+You'll practice fetching some data from the random user. website's API